Reimbursements to Employees

 - Fill out and submit the Local Mileage Reimbursement (LMR) form on the OFA Forms page or the Travel Customer Service Office (TCSO) website.

 - Encumbrances are not required for an LMR.
-Instead, reimbursements are keyed as a direct pay using the next available invoice number.
+Instead, OFA keys reimbursements as a direct pay using the next available invoice number.

 - The payee themselves can fill out and submit the form, but administrative staff can still complete this on their behalf.